rebecca-ye/judge-panel-range/README.md

 1. loops through each event in the competition
 2. checks whether the judge participated in that event
 3. pulls the judge detail scoring page
-4. extracts skater-level GOE and component marks
+4. extracts each skater's GOE and component marks
 5. calculates how often the judge’s marks were:
    - within the panel range
    - within the panel range ±1 for GOEs
    - within the panel range ±0.25 for components
 6. exports a CSV file with:
-   - skater-level summaries
+   - skater-by-skater summaries
    - event totals
    - one block per event